technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

 ### Task 2 : Register Service provider

-1. Open a browser and go to ``https://portal.azure.com`` and sign in with your Azure credentials available
+1. Open a browser and go to ``https://portal.azure.com`` and sign in with your Azure credentials.

    - Username: +++@lab.CloudPortalCredential(User1).Username+++